tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/auto_correlation.md

 )
 ```

-Auto correlation along one axis.
+Auto correlation along one axis. (deprecated)

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed after 2018-10-01.
+Instructions for updating:
+auto_correlation is moved to the `stats` namespace.
+Access it via: <a href="../../tfp/stats/auto_correlation.md"><code>tfp.stats.auto_correlation</code></a>.

 Given a `1-D` wide sense stationary (WSS) sequence `X`, the auto correlation
 `RXX` may be defined as  (with `E` expectation and `Conj` complex conjugate)